arjunmehta/node-georedis/README.md

 Remove a set of coordinates by name. `coordinateNameArray` must be of the form `[nameA,nameB,nameC,...,nameN]`.

 ### proximity.nearby(lat, lon, radius, {options}, callBack)
 Use this function for a basic search by proximity within the given latitude and longitude and radius (in meters).
-It is not ideal to use this method if you intend on making the same query multiple times. **If performance is important and you'll be making the same query over and over again, it is recommended you instead have a look at proximity.nearbyWithQuery and promixity.getQueryCache.** Otherwise this is an easy method to use.
+It is not ideal to use this method if you intend on making the same query multiple times. **If performance is important and you'll be making the same query over and over again, it is recommended you instead have a look at proximity.nearbyWithQueryCache and promixity.getQueryCache.** Otherwise this is an easy method to use.

 **Options:**
 - `values` **Boolean**: Default `false`.
 Instead of returning a flat array of key names, it will instead return a full set of keynames with coordinates in the form of `[[name, lat, lon], [name, lat, lon]...]`.This will be a slower query compared to just returning the keynames because the coordinates need to be calculated from the stored geohashes.

 ### proximity.getQueryCache(lat, lon, radius)
-Get the query ranges to use with **proximity.nearbyWithQuery**.
+Get the query ranges to use with **proximity.nearbyWithQueryCache**.
 This returns an array of geohash ranges to search your set for. `bitDepth` is optional and defaults to 52, set it if you have chosen to store your coordinates at a different bit depth.
 Store the return value of this function for making the same query often.

-### proximity.nearbyWithQuery(cache, {options}, callBack)
+### proximity.nearbyWithQueryCache(cache, {options}, callBack)
 Pass in query ranges returned by **proximity.getQueryRangesFromRadius** to find points that fall within your range value.

 **Options:**